Kif11/ccrag/README.md

 This tool can generate vector embeddings for a set of text files.
 Then it can use those embeddings to find the closest document to a user query.
 Finally, it can query an LLM with that document prepended to the context.

+# Key Features
+- Generate vector embeddings for local text documents
+- Semantic search across document corpus
+- Fully local processing with Ollama integration
+- No other dependencies other then Ollama

 # Prerequisites

 You will need [Ollama](https://ollama.com/) running on your local or remote machine.